iobroker-community-adapters/ioBroker.shelly/docs/en/basics.md

 ### Restricted login

-If you protect your Shelly devices with a restricted login, you have to enter the configured username and password in the ioBroker configuration on the *general settings* tab.
+To protect your Shelly devices with a restricted login, choose a username and a password in the ioBroker configuration on the *general settings* tab.

 ![iobroker_general_restrict_login](../iobroker_general_restrict_login.png)

+Activate the login restriction on all your Shelly devices:

+1. Open the Shelly web configuration in your webbrowser (not in the Shelly App!)
+2. Go to ```Internet & Security settings -> Restricted Login```
+3. Activate the checkbox and enter the previously configured username and password
+4. Save the configuration - the Shelly will reboot automatically
-- Ensure to configure the same username and password on all your Shelly devices
+5. Ensure to configure the same username and password on all your Shelly devices
-- The username, password are not the cloud or MQTT login credentials!

 ![shelly_restrict_login](../shelly_restrict_login.png)

 ### State changes

-By default, only if a value of a state changes, you see the change.
+By default, only if a value of a state changes, you will see the change.
 In this case *Update objects even if there is no value change* is deactivated.

 Example: